gammann/TroopWebHost/Leaderboard/README.md

 Auto-save writes refreshed former-member/merit-badge data directly back into this Custom Page's saved source, instead of copying and pasting it in manually.
 It needs one site-specific value:
 `SELF_SECTION_ID`.
 Each section on every custom page has a unique id called the `SelectedSectionID`.
-You will need to find this for the section you have pasted the Leaderboard code in, so that the Auto-Save function can work.
+You will need to find this for the section you have pasted the Leaderboard code in, so that the Auto-Save function can update it.

-1. Manually edit this Custom Page once (follow Step 1, 4–5).
+1. Manually edit the Leaderboard Page once.
+2. Navigate to the new page: **Menu > Home > (your page name, e.g.
+   Troop Leaderboards).**
+3. In the upper right-hand corner, click the **Gear icon → Edit This Page.**
+4. Click **Source** for Leaderboard section.
+5. Open the Developer Tools for your browser (Edge/Chrome/Firefox **Ctrl+Shift+I**, Safari **Cmd + Option + I**).
-2. With DevTools Network tab recording, save the page.
+6. Select the Network tab in Developer Tools, ensure it's recording, click **Save** on the Leaderboard section.
-3. Find the **POST to `formCustomEdit.aspx`** with `Selected_Action=SaveContentEdit` in its form data.
+7. Find the **POST to `formCustomEdit.aspx`** with `Selected_Action=SaveContentEdit` in its form data.
-4. Copy the `SelectedSectionID` value from that request into `SELF_SECTION_ID` near the top of the script.
+8. Find the `SelectedSectionID` value from that request, typical a 3 digit number (depending on the number of custom sections on your site).
-5. `SELF_FORM_ID` is likely the same `"7323"` across all TroopWebHost sites (it's part of the platform, not your data) — but confirm against the same request just in case.
+9. Click **Source** for Leaderboard section.
+10. Find `SELF_SECTION_ID` near the top of the script, and enter the number from Step 8.

  <img width="749" height="506" alt="image" src="https://github.com/user-attachments/assets/14df8a94-445b-4745-9b24-0b4857db6427" />

 If you'd rather skip this, that's fine — the manual copy/paste flow